conankiz/Ubuntu-20.04/Install freerdp on Ubuntu 20.04.md

 <a name="tongket"></a>
 ## III.
 Summary:
+This post showed you how to install FreeRDP on Ubuntu to allow remote desktop.
+If you find any error above, please use the comment form below to report.
 Watch Video here:

 - [How to Install and configure Samba on Ubuntu 20.04 Part 1:  Public folder](https://youtu.be/2o5zgA8ml38)